How to Fix Task Host Window Prevents Shut Down on Windows?

 Changing Value Data

-6. Double-click the Start File on the right and change its value to 4
+6. Double-click the Start entry on the right and change its value to 4.

-7. Click OK to save the changes, then restart your computer.
-If that also does not work, go to the following path
+7. Click OK, save the changes, and restart your computer.
+If the issue continues, go to:

 Computer\HKEY_CURRENT_USER\Control Panel\Desktop